 Note: if you are looking into storage options I would be sure to take an inventory of what you need to keep there, this will be a big step in the planning and help you ensure you will get all that you need to out of this storage option.

-Home Office – Working form home is becoming more and more common.
+Home Office – Working from home is becoming more and more common.
 With the age of computers we don’t all need an entire room or even a whole lot space for our home office, we just need somewhere to go where we have an outlet, a desk, a comfy chair and place to do our thing.

 Of course weather or not this will work will depend on the layout and where your staircase is… It may not be a good fit on the main floor, but usually you can work out the space in a basement.

 Because it’s an exposed element I would suggest some storage space incorporated in it.
-This will give you a place to put things you don’t want to have out on display and will also help this area look clean and less cluttered.
+This will give you a place to put things you don’t want to have out on display away and will also help this area look clean and less cluttered.

 It’s a more elaborate example of something that you could do.
 I’m thinking the perfect place for something like this would be in a finished basement where you have an entertainment space…